tlh45342/flask-example1/README.md

 ## LICENSE

-Moby is licensed under the Apache License, Version 2.0.
+flask-example1 is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.

 ## ACKNOWLEDGEMENTS